ksu-cs-textbooks/cc410/content/y-milestones/06-orders-combos.md

 ##### Combo

 * `ConstructorSetsName()` - the constructor should set the name.
-This is visible as the first element in the special instructions list.
 * `ConstructorAcceptsNullName()` - the constructor should accept `null` or `None` for the name.
-* `ConstructorSetsItemsToNull()` - the constructor should set the entree, side, and drink elements to `null` or `None`.
+* `ConstructorSetsItemsToNull()` - the constructor should set the pizza, sides, and drink elements to `null` or `None`.
 * `SetDiscountToNegativeThrowsException()` - setting the discount to a negative value throws an exception.
 * `CanSetDiscountToZero()` - setting the discount to 0 does not throw an exception.
 * `PriceZeroNoItems()` - the price should be 0 if all items are `null` or `None`.
 * `CaloriesZeroNoItems()` - the calories should be 0 if all items are `null` or `None`.
-* `PriceAllItems()` - add fake entree, side, and drink to combo and verify that the price is summed correctly (remember to take off the discount).
+* `PriceAllItems()` - add fake items to combo and verify that the price is summed correctly (remember to take off the discount).
-* `CaloriesAllItems()` - add fake entree, side, and drink to combo and verify that the calories is summed correctly.
+* `CaloriesAllItems()` - add fake items to combo and verify that the calories is summed correctly.
-* `NoDiscountWhenItemMissing()` - add two of the three items to the combo and verify that the price is correct and does not include discount.
+* `NoDiscountWhenItemMissing()` - add up to three items to the combo and verify that the price is correct and does not include discount.
 * `DiscountSetGlobally()` - create two `Combo` instances, change the discount, and confirm that both use the new discount.
 This is best done by adding three items to each combo and checking the total price.
-* `AddEntreeUpdatesEntree()` - add an `Entree` to the combo using `addItem()` and verify that it is placed in the `entree` attribute.
-You may need to make the attribute visible to the test.
-* `AddSideUpdatesSide()` - add a `Side` to the combo using `addItem()` and verify that it is placed in the `side` attribute.
-You may need to make the attribute visible to the test.
-* `AddDrinkUpdatesDrink()` - add a `Drink` to the combo using `addItem()` and verify that it is placed in the `drink` attribute.
-You may need to make the attribute visible to the test.
-* `ItemsListCorrect()` - add fake items to the combo and verify that the list returned by `getItems()` contains them.
+* `ItemsListCorrect()` - add fake items to the combo and verify that the list returned by items getter contains those items.
 * `ItemsListEmpty()` - getting a list when the combo is empty results in an empty list.
-* `SpecialInstructionsHasDiscount()` - special instructions should contain "$0.50 Discount Applied" if all three items are populated.
+* `ModificationsHasDiscount()` - modifications list should include a discount message if all combo items are populated.
 * `AddingComboToComboThrowsException()` - adding a combo as an item to a combo throws an exception.
 * `TwoCombosEqual()` - create two combos containing the same name and fake objects and test that they are equal.
 * `TwoCombosNotEqual()` - create two combos with different names but the same fake objects, and test that they are not equal.